EssErrePuntoKa/web/SUPPORT.md

 Please include:
 1. What version of iOS you're running
-2. What version of Grit Your Dreams you're using (Settings → About)
+2. What version of Grit Ur Dreams you're using (Settings → About)
 3. A description of your issue
 4. Steps to reproduce the issue (if applicable)